Your Next Good Read

 Explore lists of new library books grouped by genre.
 You can also sign up to receive these lists in your email each month.

 Learn more about the book groups offered through the Pasadena Public Library system.
 Find meeting times and contact information.
 Have your own book group?
-Learn about the Book Club Kits that the library has available for check out.
+Learn about the Book Group Kits that the library has available for check out.

 One City, One Story